How you can become an Actuary in India and what is its scope.

 We could work anywhere where there is probability and no surety that is -Where there is RISK.

-Do consulting firms Big 4 like PWC/KPMG etc have roles/job opportunities?
+Do consulting firms, like PwC/KPMG etc have roles/job opportunities?

-- Actuaries work as consultants to the Big 4 clients and serve the same needs as any consultancy firm would require.
+Actuaries work as consultants for Big 4 clients as any consultancy firm would require.

-Consultancies role could be either in Insurance space, Employee Benefits valuation space, Investment Banking, Debt-Equity Analyses or Risk management services.
+Consultancy role could be either in the Insurance space, Employee Benefits valuation space, Investment Banking, Debt-Equity Analyses or Risk management services.

 Do Banks have in-house jobs for these Actuaries?